Jhyun17/DeYO/README.md

-# Entropy is not Enough for Test-time Adaptation: From the Perspective of Disentangled Factors
+# Entropy is not Enough for Test-Time Adaptation: From the Perspective of Disentangled Factors
 ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)

-This is the official implementation of [Entropy is not Enough for Test-time Adaptation: From the Perspective of Disentangled Factors 🔗](https://openreview.net/forum?id=9w3iw8wDuE) by Jonghyun Lee, Dahuin Jung, Saehyung Lee, Junsung Park, Juhyeon Shin, Uiwon Hwang and Sungroh Yoon (**ICLR 2024 Spotlight, Top-5% of the submissions**).
+This is the official implementation of [Entropy is not Enough for Test-Time Adaptation: From the Perspective of Disentangled Factors 🔗](https://openreview.net/forum?id=9w3iw8wDuE) by Jonghyun Lee, Dahuin Jung, Saehyung Lee, Junsung Park, Juhyeon Shin, Uiwon Hwang and Sungroh Yoon (**ICLR 2024 Spotlight, Top-5% of the submissions**).
 This implementation is based on [SAR implementation 🔗](https://github.com/mr-eggplant/SAR).